Best small SUVs 2025

 Check out our guides on the best cars for towing and UK towing laws for trailers and caravans for more advice.

-The Citroen C3 Aircross starts at less than £15,000, making it the least expensive SUV on sale right now.
+The Citroen C3 starts at just under £18,000, making it the least expensive SUV on sale right now.
 It’s not cheap and nasty though, it’s actually a great little car.
 The Dacia Sandero Stepway costs a little bit less, but that’s more of a hatchback with a ride height increase than an actual SUV.
 It is surprisingly spacious, though.

 The most economical small SUV is the Toyota Yaris Cross, which has an official fuel economy figure of up to 64.1mpg – and that’s perfectly achievable in the real world, too.

-If you want low running costs, consider the Volvo EX30 and electric Jeep Avenger.
+If you want low running costs, consider the Volvo EX30 and Citroen e-C3.
 If you can charge at home, both will cost much less to run than any petrol-powered car.

 The Skoda Karoq takes the prize here, because it has really good seats, and it's quite a bit bigger than most of the other models on this list, meaning you’ve got a lot more space for legs and heads.